Sotsgorod: Cities for Utopia: Critical analysis

 Sotsgorod: Cities for Utopia shows both the modern, industrial development of Siberia and the clashes between East and West at this time.
 Drawing on firsthand accounts and primary sources, the film juxtaposes conflicting concepts: the Soviet government's desire for modernity, but its attachment to traditional ideals; the visions of the Western European architects at odds with their host; tying modern footage to stories of the past.
-However, by relying solely on the experiences of Western Europeans, this documentary also represents a rather biased view of this subject.
+However, by relying solely on the experiences of Western Europeans, the documentary also represents a rather biased view of this subject.

-As viewers can only see things from the architects’ perspectives it is very easy to form a very one-sided opinion of this period of time.
-Another theme of the film is the Soviet Union's xenophobia.
+As viewers can only see things from the architects' perspectives it is very easy to form a very one-sided opinion of this period of time.
+Another theme of the film is xenophobia in the Soviet Union.
 Despite extending the invitations and providing preferential treatment to the Western architects, the Soviet government remained wary of its guests and helpers.
-Several of the architects, unable to have access to certain materials and restricted in terms of designs, complained of the government's imposed limitations.
-Grand visions of electricity, sewage, and running water more or less dissolved in the face of the government.
-Moreover, even more blatantly hostile situations, such as the theft of blueprints and surveillance of the architects, became common.
-Thus, there is the sense that these architects could not carry out their sincere visions to help the Soviet people because of unrelenting bureaucracy, whether it be national or local.
-What the film does not explore, however, is the parallel situation of Soviet architects, or that worldwide construction and urbanization had essentially stagnated during this time.
+Several of the architects, unable to gain access to certain materials and restricted in terms of designs, complained about the government's limitations.
+Grand visions of electricity, sewage, and running water more or less abandoned due to the lack of government cooperation.
+Moreover, more serious, even blatantly hostile situations such as the theft of blueprints and surveillance of the architects, became common.
+Thus, there is the sense that these architects could not carry out their sincere visions to help the Soviet people because of unrelenting bureaucracy, at both national and local levels.
+What the film does not explore, however, is the parallel situation of Soviet architects, or that worldwide construction and urbanization had essentially stagnated during this time period.